eclipse-tractusx/tractus-x-umbrella/docs/user/common/guides/data-exchange-identityhub.md

 ## Notes

-- Ensure all components are running and DNS resolution is correctly configured for `provider.local`, `provider.intranet`, `consumer.local`, `consumer.intranet`, and `bdrs-server.tx.test` domains.
+- Ensure all components are running and DNS resolution is correctly configured for `provider.local`, `provider.intranet`, `consumer.local`, `consumer.intranet`, `issuerservice.local`, and `bdrs-server.tx.test` domains.
 - This configuration uses decentralized identifiers (DIDs) and does not require a central CX-IAM/Keycloak instance.
 - Each participant has their own IdentityHub for managing credentials and issuing Self-Issued tokens.
 - The configuration uses `did:web` method for DID resolution.
+- **IssuerService Configuration**: The IssuerService issues verifiable credentials and manages attestation definitions.
+Custom attestation claims can be seeded into the PostgreSQL database during deployment via the `tractusx-issuerservice.attestationClaimSeeding` configuration in the values file.
 - **Important**: Each EDC instance with integrated IdentityHub must be deployed in a separate namespace to avoid resource conflicts and ensure proper isolation between participants.
 This limitation will be resolved after IdentityHub version 0.2.0.

 For further details, refer to the [Data Exchange Installation Guide](../setup/README.md#data-exchange-subset).